nabijaczleweli/http.deb/http.md

     identity file.

     Example output change:
-      Hosting "." on port 8000 TLS certificate from "$TEMP/http-P-Rust-http/tls/tls.p12" and no authentication...
+      Hosting "." on port 8000 with TLS certificate from "$TEMP/http-P-Rust-http/tls/tls.p12" and no authentication...

-  `http --auth Pirate`
+  `http --path-auth /=Pirate`

     As in the first example, but require all clients to log in with the username "Pirate".

     Example output change:
-      Hosting "." on port 8000 without TLS and basic authentication using "Pirate" as username and no password...
+      Hosting "." on port 8000 without TLS and basic authentication...
+      Basic authentication credentials:
+      Path  Username  Password
+      /     Pirate

     On unauthed request:
       127.0.0.1:15141 requested to GET http://127.0.0.1:8005/ without authorisation

     Invalid credentials supplied:
       127.0.0.1:15142 requested to GET http://127.0.0.1:8005/ with invalid credentials "Pirate:memelord11"

     Valid credentials supplied:
       127.0.0.1:15142 correctly authorised to GET http://127.0.0.1:8005/
       127.0.0.1:15142 was served directory listing for \\?\P:\Rust\http

-  `http --auth Pirate:memelord42`
+  `http --path-auth /=Pirate:memelord42`

     As in the first example, but require all clients to log in with the username "Pirate" and password "memelord42".

     Example output change:
-      Hosting "." on port 8000 without TLS and basic authentication using "Pirate" as username and "memelord42" as password...
+      Hosting "." on port 8000 without TLS and basic authentication...
+      Basic authentication credentials:
+      Path  Username  Password
+      /     Pirate    memelord42

     See above for log messages when performing requests.

-  `http --gen-auth`
+  `http --gen-path-auth /`

     As in the first example, but generate a username:password pair and require all clients to log in therewith.

     Example output change:
+      Hosting "." on port 8000 without TLS and basic authentication...
+      Basic authentication credentials:
+      Path  Username  Password
+      /     jOvm8yCp  &gK=h&$-$HElLPb9HO%

+    See above for log messages when performing requests.

+  `http --path-auth /=admin:admin --gen-path-auth /target/debug --path-auth target/doc= --path-auth target/.rustc_info.json= --path-auth target/release/=releases`

+    As in the first example, but allow unauthenticated access to /target/doc and /target/.rustc_info.json, require username "releases" and no password to access /target/release, require a randomly-generated username:password pair to access /target/debug, and lock all other paths behind "admin:admin".

+    Example output change:
-      Hosting "." on port 8000 without TLS and basic authentication using "RQvjNUKmnD9" as username and ".TM&tb;t29,Eo" as password...
+      Hosting "." on port 8000 without TLS and basic authentication...
+      Basic authentication credentials:
+      Path                      Username  Password
+      /                         admin     admin
+      /target/.rustc_info.json
+      /target/debug             PYld448   l=Z~vdp,zAt^<uvRyU.T<F
+      /target/doc
+      /target/release           releases

     See above for log messages when performing requests.